 It's difficult to imagine how our ancestors lived without electricity.
 Modern-day problems are much different from the stone age, and we definitely depend on the energy we use in our homes!
-Of course, now we have to worry about just how much energy we are consuming.
+Of course, now we have to worry about just how much energy we are consuming and electricity prices.

-There are several appliances that raise your electric bill, however, there are also some great solutions.
-For the smaller electronics in your home, it's easy to grab some energy-efficient products to help reduce your energy bills.
-For those larger appliances and systems, let's identify some great options to better manage their operating costs.
+There are several household appliances that raise your electric bill, however, there are also some great solutions.
+For the smaller electronics in your home, it's easy to grab some energy-efficient products to help reduce your electricity costs.
+For those larger home appliances and systems, let's identify some great options to better manage their operating energy costs.

 Central Air Conditioner

 Here in Texas, we LOVE our air conditioners.
 They might not love us quite as much, though.
-According to Energy.gov, 6% of the average U.S. household's energy use goes towards space cooling.
-This amounts to $11 billion every year for homeowners!
+According to Energy.gov (the U.S. Department of Energy), 6% of the average U.S. household hvac system’s energy use goes towards space cooling.
+This amounts to $29 billion of electricity consumption every year for homeowners!

-The solution: The quickest way to save energy on cooling your home is to regularly clean and replace your cooling unit's filters.
+The solution: The quickest way to energy-savings on cooling your home is to regularly clean and replace your cooling unit's filters.
 Make sure it's cleared of debris and gets an annual inspection.
 You'll also want to run it less, when possible.
+Keep your hands off of that thermostat!
 If your unit is old, consider switching to a new high-efficiency unit.
-The newer units can reduce your air conditioning use by 20 to 50 percent, according to Energy.gov.
+The newer units can reduce your air conditioning energy consumption by 20 to 50 percent, according to Energy.gov.

 Refrigerator & Freezer

-When it comes to appliances that never get a break - the refrigerator is at the top of that short list.
-It's constantly running, which means it's always sucking energy.
+When it comes to appliances that never get a break - the refrigerator is at the top of that short list of using the most electricity.
+It's constantly running, which means it's sucking a lot of energy.
 This is true for deep freezers, too.
 Those freezers you have stocked with frozen meat and Popsicles in your garage are really handy.
 They are also racking up the numbers on your energy bill even more than a refrigerator because they require more wattage.
-When it comes to appliances that raise your electric bill, the refrigerator is one of the biggest culprits.
+When it comes to appliance use that raises your electric bill, the refrigerator is one of the biggest culprits.